Yang Xiuqing: Early life

-Yang Xiuqing's family were farmers from Xincun near Jintian, Guangxi, but he lost his parents at a young age.
-According to imperial reports, Yang was a charcoal burner with some education who later organized a convoy system used to protect merchandise that was being transported through the area from bandits.
+Yang Xiuqing's family were farmers from Xincun near Jintian, Guangxi, His father died when he was five, and his mother died when he was nine.
+Raised by his uncle, he was unable to attend school and remained illiterate.
+He made a living by farming, logging, and charcoal burning.
+According to imperial reports, Yang was a charcoal burner who later organized a convoy system used to protect from bandits merchandise that was being transported through the area.
 His brother Yang Fuqing also later became a Taiping military commander.

 Society of God-Worshippers

 In April 1848, while Feng Yunshan and Hong Xiuquan were in a neighboring province, Yang assumed a leadership role in the God-Worshipping Society.
 Yang claimed to have been stricken deaf and mute only to have regained his hearing and speech at a meeting of the God Worshippers.
-He began to claim that he could enter trances in which he would be possessed by the Holy Spirit, allowing God the Father to speak through him.
+He began to claim that he could enter trances in which he claimed "the Heavenly Father Descending to Earth" (God possessing him), allowing God the Father to speak through him.
+This became a major source of Yang Xiuqing's authority.
+Hong Xiuquan, who denied the Trinity, acknowledged Yang Xiuqing's position as a spokesperson for the Heavenly Father, and bestowed upon Yang Xiuqing the title Holy Spirit Wind, addressed as "Comforter."
+Hong Xiuquan believed that "Holy Spirit Wind" is like the Rain Master and Fengbo of China, an ordinary deity in charge of the weather.
 It does not appear that Yang truly believed that this was occurring, but that he instead acted as such in service of his own ambitions, as while speaking as God Feng necessarily possessed greater authority than even Hong Xiuquan.
 Upon Hong and Feng's return in the summer of 1849, they investigated Yang's claims and recognized them as genuine.
 From May to November 1850, Yang once again claimed to be deaf and mute.
 Once he recovered, Yang alleged that God was angered that Hong Xiuquan was not being allowed to establish the kingdom of God on Earth and sought to punish mankind with disease.
 According to this tale, only by suffering his illness was Yang able to redeem others.
 In 1850, perhaps in service of his political ambitions, he began to claim that he could miraculously heal true believers.